TREEcg/extract-cbd-shape/README.md

 Named graphs are handled conservatively:

-- quads in a graph named after the focus member are included;
+- quads in a graph named after a focus node are included, whether that name is an IRI or a blank node;
 - `bulkExtract()` avoids leaking one member's named graph into another member;
 - other graph names are preserved, but not treated as member boundaries unless they match the extraction rule.